McGowin, Nats’ bullpen dominates in 10-4 win over Braves

 Holt’s fourth hit was an RBI single in the ninth, when the Nationals scored five runs.

-Kyle McGowin (1-0) had four strikeouts in 2 1/3 perfect innings to earn his first win.
+Kyle McGowin (1-0) had four strikeouts in 2 1/3 perfect innings to earn his first major league win.
 McGowin, Wander Suero, Sean Doolittle and Ryne Harper combined for 5 1/3 hitless innings.

+“It’s a new year for me, a new role, I had to learn it,” McGowin said.
+“I just took my time down there and tried to learn every little detail I needed to learn.”

-After hitting three homers in Friday’s doubleheader split, Ronald Acuña Jr. made Braves history by leading off the first with a homer off Erick Fedde.
+After hitting three homers in Friday’s doubleheader split, Ronald Acuña Jr. made Braves history by leading off the first with a homer against Erick Fedde.
 The 22-year-old Acuña set the Braves record with 18 career leadoff homers.
 Felipe Alou had 17 for Atlanta from 1966-69.

 Three of Acuña’s nine homers this season have led off a game.